 Choosing an Ultralight Tent

 Sometimes a light (but not ultralight) option may do the trick.
 Very few hikers will walk enough to notice the difference between those last few kgs.
 There are plenty of fantastic lightweight options that provide a splash of comfort in an ultralight shell, and won’t cost next month’s rent.
+It’s within this niche that the most popular backpacking tents lie.

 The bottom line is: The upper echelon of ultralight tents do not come cheap.
+But if you know anything about good quality outdoor gear, you already knew that!

 At the highest level, you’ve got no choice.
 The best ultralight tents demand top dollar to shed off those last valuable few kilos.
 There is no tent on the market that can properly copy the performance of a true ultralight tent for less than $200.
 Be wary of low-cost options that promise unbelievably low weight.
 If it sounds too good to be true, it probably is.

-Once you’ve committed to an ultralight tent, the best option will be the tent most catered towards your style.
+Once you’ve committed to an ultralight backpacking tent, the best option will be the tent most catered towards your style.
 This is going to be your second home!
 Don’t rely on Ikea.

 Basically, when choosing an ultralight tent, decide where you lay within the Venn diagram of price, weight, and space.
 Every tent on our list excels in at least two of these categories, but you won’t find one tent that scores first in all three.